Richie Hearn: CART Championship Car

 In 1997, Hearn and team owner John Della Penna moved full-time to the CART FedEx Championship Series.
 That season, he had seventeen starts, but his best finish was ninth.

-The following season, his team made upgrades and he was able to improve in his finishes.
+The following season, Hearn's team made upgrades and he was able to improve in his finishes.
 In a race in Rio de Janeiro, he finished in a career-best seventh place.

 In 1999, Hearn crashed coming off turn two on lap four of the Marlboro 500, bringing out the first caution flag of the race.
 He was not injured, but several laps later, Greg Moore crashed in the exact same spot and was killed.

 Hearn did not return for the 2000 season, as he didn't have a sponsor, and Norberto Fontana replaced him.

 Return to Indy Racing

-In 2002, he finished sixth in the Indianapolis 500, his best finish since his rookie season.
+In 2002, Hearn finished sixth in the Indianapolis 500, his best finish since his rookie season.
 In 2003, he was hired by Menard Racing, winning the pole for that year's Indy 200.

 In 2007, Hearn got a last-minute ride with Jon Herb's backup car with Hemelgarn/Racing Professionals, even though he hadn't raced since the 2005 Indy 500.
 With it, he qualified 32nd for the Indianapolis 500.
 That would be the final Indianapolis 500 he competed in.
 In seven seasons, he drove in 84 races.

 Later life

-After retiring from racing, he started a racing team.
+After retiring from racing, Hearn started a racing team.
 One of its drivers was Alexander Rossi, who would go on to win the 2016 Indy 500.
 However, the team became unsustainable during the Great Recession.
 Due to this, he became bankrupt and did odd jobs such as driving a forklift, and coached a successful flag football team.
-He then got a job at Bobby Flay’s restaurant at Caesars Palace.
+He then got a job at Bobby Flay's restaurant at Caesars Palace.
 However, this wasn't satisfying for him, so he became a part-time instructor at Spring Mountain Motorsports Ranch's Ron Fellows driving school, and eventually lead instructor once he quit his job at the restaurant.